tryin2bdeveloper/Devops_Group5/usecases/usecase-21.md

 A report request is made at detailing specific data outcome requirements.

 ### MAIN SUCCESS SCENARIO
-The analyst requests the necessary data.
+The analyst requests the necessary data of the capital cities in a continent.
-The population data for cities and non-city areas for all countries is gathered.
+The population data for cities and non-city areas for all countries is gathered at the system.
-The data is then sorted according to population size from largest to smallest.
+The system is then sorted according to population size from largest to smallest for all data.
-The report is well-presented and meets the needs of the analyst.
+The report is well-presented and meets the needs of the analyst view.

 ### EXTENSIONS
 Data requested by the analyst does not exist.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0